lt-deng/ConcSpectre/readme.md

-# Materials for "ConcSpectre: Be Aware of Forthcoming Malware Hidden in Concurrent Programs"
+# Materials for "ConcSpectre: Be Aware of Forthcoming Malware Hidden in Concurrent Programs" (QRS 2021)

 + 0-Example of BullMoose